particuleio/website/content/blog/k8s-no-cloud.en.md

 #### Caveats

 It sounds quite simple but when diving into the [external-dns / CoreDNS part](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/coredns.md) we noticed that the only supported backend for CoreDNS that works with External DNS is Etcd.
-So yes, we need an Etcd cluster :/.
+So yes, we need an Etcd cluster.
 You may also notice that the [readme](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/coredns.md) relies on [`etcd-operator`](https://github.com/coreos/etcd-operator) which is now archived and deprecated, and that it also does not encrypt communication with Etcd.

-We made an up to date guide to make up for those caveats, first we are going to use cilium's fork of [`etcd-operator`](https://github.com/cilium/cilium-etcd-operator) that will take care of provisioning a 3 nodes etcd cluster and generate TLS assets.
+We made an up to date guide to make up for those caveats, first we are going to use Cilium's fork of [`etcd-operator`](https://github.com/cilium/cilium-etcd-operator) that will take care of provisioning a 3 nodes etcd cluster and generate TLS assets.

 The manifests are [available here](https://github.com/clusterfrak-dynamics/gitops-template/tree/master/flux/resources/external-dns).